Sunday, November 6, 2011

 Obama finally decides to silence Trump and "birther" movement

-So many on the left have accused the "birthers" (a group to which I have never belonged) of using the issue of Obama's birth certificate as a way to distract from the "real" issues.
+So many on the left have accused birthers of using the issue of Obama's birth certificate as a way to distract from the "real" issues.
 You hear that accusation against the right quite often from the left, by the way.
 Never mind their constant obsessive need to attack Sarah Palin, which has ceased to be a "real" issue because Palin is irrelevant to any important political issue in today's world.
 (What does Palin have to do with rising gas prices, three wars in the Middle East, etc.?)

-I do really wish, though, that Obama had released his "real" birth certificate years ago (he even said today he thinks the question of his place of birth has been going on for more than two years).
-Why didn't he just stop it in it's tracks by releasing the original certificate?
-Could it be people are accusing the wrong people of trying to keep the dialog on trivial things like this instead of really important issues?
+I do really wish, though, that Obama had released his "real" birth certificate years ago.
+Today he said he thinks the question of his place of birth has been going on for more than two years.
+Why didn't he just stop it in its tracks by releasing the original certificate?
+Could it be people are accusing the wrong people of trying to keep the dialogue on trivial things like this instead of really important issues?

-Birthers, who were considered by most to be laughable, obsessive conspiracy theorists, were clamoring for the long form of the birth certificate (short forms of birth certificates are a bit silly to me; my husband's is filled with false information because he's adopted, which is common).
+Birthers, who were considered by most to be laughable, obsessive conspiracy theorists, were clamoring for the long form of the birth certificate.
+Short-form birth certificates are not historical documents; my husband's is filled with false information, which is common for adoptees.
 It's true Trump nearly resurrected the whole issue with dozens of interviews on the subject, but the question was always there, hanging, considered by birthers to be insufficiently answered.

 One note to remember: This whole issue was started by Hillary Clinton, who asked for his birth certificate and questioned his place of birth when they were running against each other for the Democratic endorsement.
 He chose not to produce it then; so this begs the question, "Why now?"

 I think Obama liked having the focus be on something so trivial and stupid as to distract from the real issues.
 Why else would he wait until now to produce the document that could have ended more than two years of din in America?
-He had to produce it now to shut Trump's mouth and stop the new bandwagon he was driving through the whole of America, on which loads of people were beginning to jump.
+He had to produce it now to stop Trump from talking and stop the new bandwagon he was driving through the whole of America on which loads of people were beginning to jump.
 He's trying to be re-elected.
 He's in campaign mode again, and he wants the focus to be on, well, how great he is, which he usually tries to illustrate by talking about how awful Republicans are.

-The fact remains that the public was manipulated by Obama on this issue and the birthers played right into his hand.
-Nevertheless, I do believe it's time to move on (which I thought we had until Trump opened his big mouth), and hopefully see MUCH less of Donald Trump.
+The fact remains that the public was manipulated by Obama on this issue and the birthers played right into his hands.
+Nevertheless, I do believe it's time to move on (which I thought we had until Trump's appearance on The View), and hopefully see MUCH less of Donald Trump.

 Tuesday, March 8, 2011

-I had been watching a DVR episode of American Idol when, after it ended and I was busy doing dishes, a too-loud, smoothly southern voice began to emanate from my T.V.
+I'd finished watching American Idol and started doing dishes when a too-loud, smoothly southern voice began to emanate from my T.V.
 It was the voice of Erskine Bowles, Former Co-Chairman (D) of the National Commission on Fiscal Responsibility and Reform and the former president of the University of North Carolina.
 He had a lot to say.

-I beg to differ from Mr. Bowles on his take on the global economy.
+I beg to differ with Mr. Bowles and his take on the global economy.
 He stated that it's driven by intellect, based on education and research.
 I believe our global economy is soundly based on one thing: manufacturing.

 We have outsourced too many of our manufacturing plants.
-For that matter, on a personal note, we have outsourced far too much of our I.T. resources as well (e.g. Dell took back it's "help desk" from India after a few years of abysmal reviews from customers who told people not to buy from Dell because of the extremely poor customer support).
+For that matter, we have outsourced far too many of our I.T. resources as well, e.g. Dell returned its help desk to the U.S. from its outsourced India location after a few years of abysmal reviews from customers telling people not to buy Dell due to extremely poor customer support.

 Our global economy still runs on "who makes the most stuff."
-If we outsource "making stuff" to China, Japan, India, etc., and rarely manufacture goods in America, we are sending our economic superiority to other countries and taking an inferior role in the global economy.
-That's exactly what we have done.
+By outsourcing America's "making stuff" to China, Japan, India, etc., and rarely manufacturing goods in America, we're sending our economic superiority to other countries and taking an inferior role in the global economy.

-Americans have been spoon fed the idea that we are inferior to other countries because their children spend more time in school than ours, or they study more difficult subjects at earlier ages.
-Don't get me wrong; I strongly believe in a rigorous academic curriculum for American students.
-But I believe the bottomless bowl of American educational and intellectual inferiority is fed to us by the teacher's unions and their supporters to garner more of our tax money for their pockets.
+Americans have been spoon fed the idea that we are inferior to other countries because their children spend more time in school than ours or they study more difficult subjects at earlier ages.
+Don't get me wrong--I strongly believe in a rigorous academic curriculum for American students.
+But I believe the bottomless bowl of American educational and intellectual inferiority is intentionally fed to us by the teacher's unions and their supporters to garner more of our tax money for their pockets.
+If there are continuous problems with education, they can keep asking for more money "for the children."

 How to solve this is the subject of a much longer post and one that wasn't written during the five minutes my husband was waiting for me to finish so we could watch "Dexter."
 But I had to say something in the face of this seemingly powerful man spouting the rhetoric that education is what drives the world economy.